jungdaechul/Deep-GU/README.md

 # T_index Calculation Pipeline

-This repository contains scripts for Tumor index analysis, specifically focusing on kidney CT images with the identification and analysis of tumors, cysts, and sinus regions.
+This repository contains scripts for Tumor index (T_index) analysis, specifically focusing on kidney CT images with the identification and analysis of tumors, cysts, and sinus regions.

 ## Dataset Structure